SNodeC/snode.c/README.md

 The `core::socket::State` object passed to the callback reports the status of the `SocketServer`.

 - `core::socket::State::OK`
-  The `ServerSocket` instance has been created successfully.
+  The `ServerSocket` instance has been created successfully and is ready for accepting incoming client connections.
 - `core::socket::State::DISABLED`
   The `ServerSocket` instance is disabled
 - `core::socket::State::ERROR`